 Ren scoffs.
 “You’re as pigheaded as ever.
 I tell you, Erany, there is no use in—”

-She points her sword at his hooded face.
+She points her sword at his throat.
 “Fetter your tongue, before I bloody your—”

 “—trying to rouse a broken man!”
 He throws his hands up and groans loudly.
 “Why won’t you ever listen to—”

 “Fine!”
-Ren snarls.
-He draws his sword with a furious swipe.
+Ren draws his sword with a furious swipe.
 “Just because you’re a Fair Folk princess doesn’t mean I’ll bow and scrape before your feet!”

 Her eyes flash with shock and hate.
 “I have never,” her tone lowers into a dangerous growl, “ever asked any soul to bow before me.
 You have crossed the line, Rennarean, and I for one am cursedly glad that I shall be the one to put you in your—”

 “Out of the way, Wolven.”
 She levels her blade at him.
 “Or your head will roll across this trail.”

 “Warrior Rex to the—” She lowers her sword.
 “You speak for the Wolven?”

 She regards Elier and Lucky with a dubious eye.
-“You share travels with a Duelist and a pickpocket.”
+“You share travels with a Duelist and pickpocket.”

 “Thief!”
 Lucky protests.

 She responds with a flap of the hand—whatever—and jerks her chin at me.
 “Your name.
 Speak it.”

 “Um…er…” I stammer for a bit, trying to think of something smooth and confident, but she’s so damn beauti—

 Gyrax, thankfully, comes to the rescue.
 “His name is Jon.
 He hails from a cosm adjacent to ours.”

-I almost tell her I’m alright with a dagger, but I bite my tongue because I’d probably sound like a cocky douche-bro.
+I almost tell her I’m good with a dagger, but I’m afraid I’ll come off like a cocky douche-bro.
 “Um…I…